-Online local home trampoline retailer Trampoline Web and Warehouse responsibly points out that trampolining is not recommend for kids under six, but note that it’s “a safer option than bouncing on the bed or sofa.”
+Online local home trampoline retailer Trampoline Web and Warehouse responsibly points out that trampolining is not recommended for kids under six, but also note that it’s “a safer option than bouncing on the bed or sofa.”

 That’s debatable as the experts tell us young bones and jumping are a tricky combination.

 “The younger child’s bone, it’s softer.
 It’s more compressible.
 It’s spongy.
-Pediatric bone can fail relatively easily.
+Paediatric bone can fail relatively easily.
 If the forces are just right, it can snap.”

 Increasing injuries in Australia